40 Etiquette Mistakes You Need to Stop Making by Age 40

 Your Bluetooth headset or AirPods may practically feel like part of your body at this point, but if you're having a face-to-face conversation with someone, it's essential to take that headpiece or those headphones out of your year.
 When you don't, Thomas says, "it leaves the other party unsure as to whether you care about what they have to say—or if you even heard them."

 There are few things more annoying than having to listen to someone else's phone blast music or the sound effects from a game.
 In fact, it's a major etiquette mistake to have your sound on when you're in public.
 When your phone rings, "you're to do one of two things: Answer it immediately or turn it down," says Thomas.
 "When you're in the office, you should have it off."

 Talking in movie theaters

-“Talking before the movie?
+"Talking before the movie?
 Absolutely.
-Once the lights are dim, even it’s the previews?
-All talking should cease,” says Thomas.
-“If you need to say something to someone after that point, it should be in a very light whisper and not loud enough for the rest of the theater to hear.”
+Once the lights are dim, even if it's the previews?
+All talking should cease," says Thomas.
+And if you absolutely need to tell your companion something during the movie, "it should be in a very light whisper and not loud enough for the rest of the theater to hear," she says.

 Putting your bag or feet on an unoccupied seat

 There are few things more annoying than getting on a crowded train and finding that the seat you were hoping to find is being occupied by a purse—or, worse yet, someone's feet.
 "When other people enter and the space needs to be occupied, you should move [your bag] immediately," says Thomas, who dubs this behavior at an "8 out of 10" on the rudeness scale.

 You knew this was rude in kindergarten, so why would cutting in line be any less of an etiquette mistake later in life?